penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05_Add_user_context_to_your_tools.md

 ## Step 3 — Test with users who have different access

 1. Open the chat client and start a session as User A.
-2. Ask the agent to perform an operation that requires user context (for example, "Show my upcoming events today").
+2. Ask the agent to perform an operation that requires user context (for example, "What are my latest unread emails?").
 3. Confirm the tool runs successfully and results reflect User A's data/permissions.
 4. Repeat as User B and verify the tool runs successfully and reflects User B's data/permissions (results may differ from User A based on access).